ewong-cloudflare/employee-app/readme.md

-# Employee Directory — Cloudflare Workers + D1
+# Employee App — Cloudflare Workers + D1

 This repository is a Cloudflare Worker project that implements a simple employee directory using **Cloudflare D1** for storage and a React + Tailwind frontend served by the Worker.